A History Of Star Basketball Cards

 However, as Michael Jordan came to prominence, his cards from the Star sets (24 to be exact) continued to increase in value.
-In this piece, we examine the history (at times checkered history) of Star, taking a closer look at the issuance over the years, while providing collectors some intel into our thoughts regarding the future of Star cards from an investment potential.
+In this piece, we examine Star’s history (at times checkered history), taking a closer look at the issuance over the years while providing collectors some intel into our thoughts regarding the future of Star cards from an investment potential.

-Topps gave up on basketball cards, following their 1981-82 issue, mostly due to a lack of demand for the cards, and a lack of interest in basketball in general.
-Entrepreneur Robert Levin garnered a license from the NBA to produce Star cards beginning in 1983, a span lasting three years.
+Topps gave up on basketball cards following their 1981-82 issue, primarily due to a lack of demand for the cards and a lack of interest in basketball.
+Entrepreneur Robert Levin garnered a license from the NBA to produce Star cards beginning in 1983, lasting three years.
 The cards were issued to dealers via Star master distributors.

 I remember purchasing Star poly bags of the Celtics back in probably 1985.
-They were available, yet not a huge deal when they were released; team sets could be purchased for a few bucks, and they were by no means valuable.
-Star cards could be purchased at local card shows, hobby stores and often at your local arena.
+They were available, yet not a huge deal when they were released; team sets could be purchased for a few bucks, and they were not valuable.
+Star cards could be bought at local card shows, hobby stores, and often at your local arena.

-Since Topps stopped producing basketball cards following the 1981-1982 set, there was a one year gap in which no licensed basketball cards were produced.
-Thus, big time rookies cards were missed; cards that might have been, included players such as James Worthy, Dominique Wilkins and Isiah Thomas who started their careers around this time.
+Since Topps stopped producing basketball cards following the 1981-1982 set, there was a one-year gap in which no licensed basketball cards were produced.
+Thus, big-time rookies’ cards were missed; cards that might have included players such as James Worthy, Dominique Wilkins, and Isiah Thomas, who started their careers around this time.

-Star certainly filled a huge gap in the three years of its production of basketball cards, and without the cards, there would have been a huge number of rookie cards missed, and fulfilled only by the return to a major licensed issue from Fleer in 1986.
+Star certainly filled a massive gap in the three years of its production of basketball cards.
+Without the cards, there would have been a considerable number of rookie cards missed and fulfilled only by the return to a major licensed issue from Fleer in 1986.

-Star's first basketball issue was the 1983 All-Star Game Set which includes the first basketball card issue for Pistons great Isiah Thomas.
-Star would issue three standard 'base' sets from 1984 through 1986, while producing many other player, team and specialized sets.
-Production runs for Star cards varies, yet on average, production runs range from between 3,000 to 7,000 cards for each issue.
-You can find a full list of Star basketball issues here, along with production run estimates.
+Star’s first basketball issue was the 1983 All-Star Game Set, including the first basketball card issue for Pistons great Isiah Thomas.
+Star would issue three standard ‘base’ sets from 1984 through 1986 while producing many other player, team, and specialized sets.
+Production runs for Star cards vary, yet on average, production runs range from between 3,000 to 7,000 cards for each issue.
+You can find a complete list of Star basketball issues here and production run estimates.

-At some point in the late 1980's, some peculiar looking cards from the 1985-86 Star base set started circulating.
+In the late 1980s, some peculiar-looking cards from the 1985-86 Star base set started circulating.
 Steve Taft sums it up well in an interview with All Vintage Cards:

 I bought 4 cards and there was just something uncomfortable about them right away.
 This was 1992, plus or minus a year.
 I sent one card in for grading.
 It came back graded a Mint 9.
 However, in the week I spent waiting for that card to return from the grading company, I immersed myself in research.
 By the time the card returned, I knew it was not the original issue (despite being in a graded holder).

 In 1997, Robert Levin, the founder of Star, was selling cards on the Shop At Home Network.
-Levin claimed that the cards being sold were unearthed Star cards produced during the initial Star run from 83-86.
-However, the cards were newly printed and back dated to seem like older cards.
-Ultimately, the NBA sued Levin and a number of other associates for selling counterfeit cards.
+Levin claimed that the sold cards were unearthed Star cards produced during the initial Star run from 83-86.
+However, the cards were newly printed and back-dated to look older.
+Ultimately, the NBA sued Levin and several associates for selling counterfeit cards.

 It should be noted that the cards known to collectors as the ‘Shop At Home’ cards were not previously produced cards, and in some instances a variation on other formerly created sets, including different years, different border colors, etc.